History of Rolling Loud in Timeline

 In 2017, Lil Uzi Vert stage-dived into the crowd from a two-story scaffolding at Rolling Loud Miami.

-In 2017, Rolling Loud moved to Bayfront Park in Downtown Miami and expanded to other cities with editions in the Bay Area and Southern California.
+In 2017, Rolling Loud moved to Bayfront Park in Downtown Miami and expanded to other cities with the inaugural editions of Rolling Loud Bay Area and Rolling Loud Southern California.

 2017: Lil B Allegedly Assaulted

-In 2017, at Rolling Loud in Mountain View, California, rapper Lil B was allegedly assaulted by rapper A Boogie wit da Hoodie and his crew, leading to the cancellation of his performance.
+In 2017, at Rolling Loud in Mountain View, California, rapper Lil B was allegedly assaulted by rapper A Boogie wit da Hoodie and his crew.
+B's performance was cancelled, allegedly due to his equipment having been stolen by the assailants.

 2018: Offset Apologizes to Cardi B